 The South Selkirks mountain caribou: endangered icons and the world’s southernmost caribou herd

 A unique ecotype of the woodland caribou subspecies (rangifer tarandus caribou), mountain caribou reside in limited numbers in interior British Columbia and western Alberta.
 Until recently, the South Selkirks and Purcells herds roamed into northeast Washington, northern Idaho and far northwestern Montana.
 Historically, they were also present in western Montana and central Idaho.

-Conservation Northwest is a leading organization in the fight to save the critically endangered caribou of the Inland Northwest.
+Conservation Northwest has long been a leading organization in the fight to save the critically endangered caribou of the Inland Northwest.

 Learn about the collaborative Mountain Caribou Project, an effort we’ve long been involved in with Wildsight and other partners.
 We’re also supporting a new effort, the Mountain Caribou Initiative, to raise awareness about these important creatures.